-CLUB SPORTS: UNE has suspended all fall athletic club competition.
-As with varsity sports, UNE is reviewing all return-to-sport protocols, safety guidelines, and information from governing bodies.
+CLUB SPORTS: As with varsity sports, UNE is reviewing all return-to-sport protocols, safety guidelines, and information from governing bodies.

 INTRAMURAL ACTIVITIES: Intramural sport/activity programming is being assessed for the potential for COVID-19 transmission, and scheduled offerings will be adjusted as necessary.
 Activities will be amended to comply with social distancing and gathering size limitations.
 Examples of virtual and other activities that comply with social distance recommendations may include eSports, singles tennis, cornhole, badminton, singles pickleball, one-on-one basketball games such as HORSE, free throw and 3-point competitions, punt/pass/kick competition, disc golf, billiards, air hockey, scavenger hunts, etc.